sbernasek/flyqma/docs/source/usage.rst

 **The processed cell measurement data are now ready for analysis!**

 Additional Examples
 -------------------

-For detailed usage examples, please refer to the `code <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ used to generate the figures in our manuscript.
+For real usage examples, please refer to the `FlyQMA manuscript <https://github.com/sebastianbernasek/flyqma_ms>`_ and the `our study <https://github.com/sebastianbernasek/pnt_yan_ratio>`_ of Pnt and Yan expression in the developing eye.